mickmetalholic/babel-plugin-git-info/README.md

 ### `hashLength`

-`number`, defaults to `-1`, which remain the full length of commit hash.
+`number`, defaults to `-1`, which means to remain the full length of commit hash.